 3. Poor readability

-Depending on the image, you can use a variety of techniques to improve the readability of your text.
+Depending on the image, you can use various techniques to improve your text’s readability.
 The contrast between light and dark can be reduced by blurring the background.

 4. Inadequate image selection